The Tier 2 (General) limit will continue to be set at 20,700 until further notice, with no immediate plans for a further review.

 In March 2013 the Home Office announced some changes to the immigration rules.
 One of these changes has removed the need to continually review the Tier 2 (General) limit.

-This means that the limit will continue to be set at 20,700 places per year unless further rules changes are made to amend it.
+This means that the limit will continue to be set at 20,700 places per year which will be allocated on a monthly basis unless further rules changes are made to amend it.

 The Migration Advisory Committee (MAC) issued a call for evidence in 2011 to help shape how Tier 2 should operate and what level the annual limit for restricted Certificates of Sponsorship (CoS) should be set at.